lyakoway/ai-data-pilot/README.md

 | Z.ai | GLM-5.3-flash, GLM-5.3, GLM-5.2, **GLM-4.6 (default)**, GLM-4.5-flash |
 | Ollama (local) | Llama 3.2 3B, Llama 3.1 8B, Mistral |

-## Known Limitations

-- **Prompt injection via documents.** The Knowledge Agent accepts arbitrary files.
-Their contents enter the LLM context.
-No injection sanitization on the RAG side.
-SQL is covered by the guard (read-only + limits).
-- **Eval sets are small.** Routing and retrieval golden sets are author-written and do not replace the SQL headline (~85% normalized on GLM-4.6).
-Retrieval pytest (n=8 pairs) currently scores 1.0 on every mode — it does not discriminate BM25 vs vector vs hybrid.
-- **Self-correction is unit-tested, not quantified end-to-end** on the headline SQL run (failed-SQL repair rate is not a published metric).
-- **Single-turn.** No conversation memory.
-Each request is independent.
-- **Cost is not a headline metric.** Latency is measured per model.
-Tokens and cost per query are not published.

 ## Tech Stack

 - **Backend:** Python, FastAPI, SQLAlchemy 2 (SQLite / PostgreSQL / ClickHouse), fastembed, openpyxl